ashliblow/WillametteClimate/README.md

 The DCSI ranges from 0, indicating no abnormal dryness or drought, to 500, indicating exceptional drought.
 Values near 250 reflect moderate to severe drought conditions.

 ## Directory
 - Storing data where?
 Do we have data to store with API?
+Do we store raw data here on GitHub?
+Etc.
 - Google Folder: https://drive.google.com/drive/folders/1EEMrRGBuHjgc5S2Yd5wjKcFA_oZDHPLF?usp=drive_link

 ## Method